JonathanCrabbe/FourierDiffusion/README.md

 # Time Series Diffusion in the Frequency Domain

 This repository implements time series diffusion in the frequency domain.
-For more details, please read our paper: 'Time Series Diffusion in the Frequency Domain'.
+For more details, please read our paper: [Time Series Diffusion in the Frequency Domain](https://arxiv.org/abs/2402.05933).

 # 1. Install